Finite approximation properties of $C^{*}$-modules: introduction

-There are situations that such an approximate decomposition is needed through $\mathbb M_{k_n}(N)$ for a $C^*$-algebra or von Neumann algebra $N$.
-One instance is the notion of a correspondence $H={}_MH_N$ between von Neumann algebras $M$ and $N$.
-It is shown that $H$ is left amenable iff there is a net of c.p. maps $\theta_n: M\to M$ converging point-ultraweakly to the identity on $M$ such that each $theta_n$ is a finite sum of compositions of $\psi_n: M\to \mathbb M_{k_n}(N)$ and $\varphi_n: \mathbb M_{k_n}(N)\to M$ of certain specific form \cite[Theorem 2.2]{del}.
-Therefore it seems worthwhile to study the possibility of such approximate decompositions in general.
 On the other hand, there are concrete examples where it is not know when a decomposition through $M_{k_n}(\mathbb C)$ exists.
 For instance, as far as I know, it is not known when the reduced $C^*$-algebra $C^*_r(S)$ of an inverse semigroup $S$ is nuclear (i.e., when the identity map on $C^*_r(S)$ approximately decomposes in point-norm through matrix algebras.)
 This is of course equivalent to the amenability of the corresponding universal groupoid, but equivalent conditions on $S$ is only known in special cases (for instance, if $S$ is $E$-unitary, it is known to be equivalent to the left amenability of $S$.)
 It is desirable to take some natural module structures on a suitable $C^*$-algebra $\mathfrak A$ into account and find approximate decompositions through $M_{k_n}(\mathfrak A)$.
 Here we show that under quite natural actions of the subsemigroup $E_S$ of idempotents of $S$, $C^*_r(S)$ is a $C^*_r(E_S)$-module and a point-norm approximate decomposition of the identity map on $C^*_r(S)$ through algebras $M_{k_n}(C^*_r(E_S))$ is possible iff $S$ is left amenable.

 This paper studies finite dimensional approximation properties of $C^*$-modules in more details.
 The paper is organized as follows: In section 2 we introduce the notion of nuclear module morphisms for a $C^{*}$-algebra $A$ which is $C^*$-module over another $C^*$-algebra $\mathfrak A$ with compatible actions, and use it to define nuclearity and exactness in the category of $C^*$-modules.
 In section 3, we study tensor products in the category of $C^*$-modules and extend Takesaki theorem (Theorem \ref{tak}) and "the trick" \cite[section 3.6]{bo}.
 We also extends classical results of Kirchberg (Theorem \ref{kirchberg}) and Choi-Effros, Kirchberg (Theorem \ref{kirchberg2}) in the module setting.